My Approach to and Feelings About Astrology

 In practice:

-• I would be considered a modern/Western astrologer (although I believe that Vedic and Chinese astrology are useful and valuable depending on one's belief system).
+I would be considered primarily a modern/Western astrologer (although I incorporate some aspects of Hellenistic/traditional/Arabic traditions, and I certainly believe that Vedic and Chinese astrology are useful and valuable depending on one's belief system).

-• I utilize the Placidus house system. (more on that to come in a later post)
+I utilize the Placidus house system (more on that to come in a later post); if a client has already had significant work done in another system, I can step in and contribute.

-• I incorporate a lot of the concepts of evolutionary astrology into my analyses, specifically the foci on the soul's journey (although I don't place too much weight on digging into past lives).
+I incorporate a lot of the concepts of evolutionary astrology into my analyses, specifically the foci on the soul's journey (although I don't place too much weight on digging into past lives).
+I also use an astropsychological approach to my practice, and look heavily to Carl Jung's writings to understand how we can use astrology to help us map and strengthen our psyches.

 I do not automate my analysis, for several reasons: lower accuracy; higher expense; not my business model; AI use isn't exactly ethical.

 This is a polite way of saying: I review all charts "by hand, from scratch."
 I use very little software; and I do not use AI to generate reports.
-Now, I'm not so old-school that I'm using ephemeris books and a compass to draw the chart itself on paper or anything... but, yeah, once the chart is digitally rendered, from there I am compiling the analysis planet by planet.
-(I realize there are some great high-end astrology software products out there, created by experts and used by legitimate and credible professionals; they're just way out of my price range.)
+Now, I'm not using ephemerides to draw your chart on paper or anything... but, yeah, once the chart is digitally rendered, from that point I am building the analysis planet by planet with research.
+(I realize there are some great astrology software products out there, created by experts and used by legitimate and credible professionals; they're just way out of my price range.)

 My astrological work product is solely bespoke, multi-layered reports that are resonant and valuable for the specific individual.
 Since the AI models miss significant elements on complex reports so often, using them at all would require too much extra review and revision every time.
 In that scenario, AI makes my job harder, not easier.
 I would rather just do it right vs. do it over.